+The District participates in the California Public Employee Retirement System (CalPERS).
 The District's CalPERS plan agreement is the 2.5% @ 55 formula for existing employees hired prior to August 20, 2011.
 Employees hired after August 20, 2011 that meet the definition of an existing member of the CalPERS system will participate in the 2% @ 55 formula.
 Employees hired August 20, 2011, that do not meet the definition of a CalPERS existing member will participate in the 2% @ 62 formula.
 The District does not participate in the Federal Retirement System (Social Security) for regular full-time employees and part-time employees regularly scheduled to work twenty (20) or more hours per week.
 Social Security payments are made for all part-time (less than 20 hours worked per week), temporary, or seasonal employees.